kasper-piskorski/docs/pages/documentation/6-resources/downloads.md

 - [Eclipse](http://www.tutorialspoint.com/eclipse/eclipse_java_build_path.htm)
 - [Netbeans](http://oopbook.com/java-classpath-2/classpath-in-netbeans/)

-## Troubleshooting
+## Questions?
-Please see our [troubleshooting](../troubleshooting/known-issues.html) page if you encounter any problems when installing and running MindmapsDB.
+Please see our [FAQ](../resources/faq.html) page if you encounter any problems when installing and running MindmapsDB.
 If our guide doesn't cover the issue, please do get in touch on our [discussion forums](http://discuss.mindmaps.io) or on [Stack Overflow](http://www.stackoverflow.com).

 {% include links.html %}